 Today, most of the time, when we hear the name “Martin Luther” we think of “Martin Luther King.”
 Though different individuals, they had a few things in common.
 Martin Luther King was a Father of the Civil Rights Movement.
-Martin Luther was a Father of the Protestant Reformation.
-Martin Luther King was a “world changer.”
-Martin Luther was a “church world changer.”
-His belief in the Gospel of Jesus Christ shook the world’s Christian foundation.
+Matin Luther’s belief in the Gospel of Jesus Christ shook the world’s Christian foundation.
+Martin Luther was a “world changer” through Protestant Reformation.
 Let’s find out how!

 Sign From God

-Martin Luther was born during the time of the Holy Roman Empire.
+Martin was born during the time of the Holy Roman Empire.
 His father a businessman wanted him to be a lawyer.
-However, one day Luther was almost struck by lightning.
-He thought this was a sign from God.
+However, one day he was almost struck by lightning and thought this was a sign from God.
 As in the Christian song from “The Color Purple,” “God was trying to tell him something.”
 He made a vow.

 Martin Luther became a Catholic monk.
-Later, he received a Doctorate degree in Biblical Studies.
-He became a professor.
-He was being prepared to change the world.
+Later, he received a Doctorate degree in Biblical Studies and became a professor.
 As in Proverbs Chapter 19 verse 21 of the New Living Translation Bible, “You can make many plans, but the LORD’s purpose will prevail.”
 His father had a “good plan,” but God had a “better plan.”
 “Father Knows Best,” however, “The Heavenly Father” knows all things and has the best for you.

-Martin Luther studied the teachings of Augustine.
-He and others gained insight into the Roman Catholic Church teachings.
-It’s doctrine and practices were not scriptural.
-There was dishonesty and mistreatment in the church.
-It had non-biblical views about salvation, the forgiveness of sin, and God’s authority.
+Martin found it’s doctrine and practices were not scriptural as he began studying the teachings of Augustine.
+Also, there was dishonesty and mistreatment in the church.
+And, it contained non-biblical views about salvation, the forgiveness of sin, and God’s authority.

 - God and His Word is the ultimate authority.

 - Salvation is a free gift of grace from God.

 - Jesus death by faith paid for sin.